Core#

 Parameters:

-• obj (Union[Module, Optimizer, LRScheduler]) – Object to save the state of.
+• obj (Union[Module, Optimizer, LRScheduler, None]) – Object to save the state of.
+If None, do nothing.

 • filename (str) – Name of the file to save the state to.